Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Performance Bounds for Fast-MUSIC

 and therefore,

-On the other hand, according to the following numerical analysis (e.g. in Figure 5), we should have $1 + \alpha_l \rightarrow 1$ and
+On the other hand, according to the following numerical analysis (e.g. in Figure 5), we would have $1 + \alpha_l \rightarrow 1$ and

 By checking eq.
-(22) and (23), we conclude this contradiction result suggests eq.
-(21) should be invalid.
+(18) and (19), we immediately conclude this contradiction result indicates eq.
+(17) should be invalid.
 I.e., the approximated pseudo-spectrum $\tilde{P}_{\textrm{music}} (\theta) $ should not miss the true peaks of targets.
 Similarly, from the upper bound in eq.
-(16), we can show the approximated pseudo-spectrum $\tilde{P}_{\textrm{music}} (\theta) $ should not mistake the non-target AoA as a target peak, which prevents the false alarm in automotive sensing.
+(14), we show the approximated pseudo-spectrum $\tilde{P}_{\textrm{music}} (\theta) $ should not mistake non-target AoA as one target peak, thus preventing the false alarm in automotive sensing.